-We would recommend that every adult considers their position in respect of how their assets should be dealt with on their death.
-If you do not make a Will the law will dictate how our assets should be distributed.
-This may not necessary be what you want.
+We recommend that every adult gives serious consideration as to how their assets will be dealt with following their death.
+If you do not make a Will the law will dictate how your assets should be distributed.
+This may not necessarily be what you want.
 If you are married or in civil Partnership your partner or spouse may not inherit all your estate if you do not make a Will.

 In making a Will you can:

 - Provide for a partner if you are not legally married or in a civil partnership

 - Reduce or avoid inheritance tax

 - Ensure the people that matter to you benefit from your estate.

 We will provide advice at that meeting in relation to your Will and possibly suggest steps which you to take to protect your assets in the future, for example by minimising any inheritance tax or by reducing any potential liability to the local authority seeking payment in relation to residential accommodation.

 Our charges for a Will start at £125 + VAT

 For mirror Wills (i.e. two wills in essentially the same terms and often used by couples when leaving property to each other and then to children) – £200 + VAT

 Probate and Estate Administration